 More than one-third of all FDA-approved drugs in use today have arisen from natural products.
-The 125,000-plus specimens now in the Natural Products Discovery Center at UF Scripps offer an invaluable—and irreplaceable—resource for developing more potentially life-saving drugs.
+The 125,000-plus specimens now in the Natural Products Discovery Center at The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology offer an invaluable—and irreplaceable—resource for developing more potentially life-saving drugs.

 For generations, scientists around the world have been scooping soil, scraping bits of fungus and sampling the marine environment to assemble libraries of natural products for further study.

-Recently, UF Scripps was gifted a collection of thousands of bacterial strains gathered over the past 80 years.
+Recently, The Wertheim UF Scripps Institute was gifted a collection of thousands of bacterial strains gathered over the past 80 years.
 Many of the specimens can no longer be accessed in their natural environment, making this collection extremely important to human health.

-An estimated 3.75 million new natural products await discovery in the sealed glass ampules and frozen specimens now at the Natural Products Discovery Center at UF Scripps.
+An estimated 3.75 million new natural products await discovery in the sealed glass ampules and frozen specimens now at the Natural Products Discovery Center.

 Ben Shen, PhD, an accomplished chemist who has devoted his career to translating natural products into potential new medicines, serves as the director of the Natural Products Discovery Center and the Natural Products Genomics Resource Center, which is developing new methods for exploring the genomes of the collection.
 Shen and his team have already made discoveries that are upending scientific belief.
 Thanks to next-generation genomic sequencing, they and others have found that for each chemical expressed by a microbe, there may be as many as 30 silent, new-to-science natural products hiding within its genome.
 Says Shen, “The biosynthetic potential of a microorganism to produce natural products is massively underestimated based on the compounds we have isolated to date.”